ssenior45/ssenior45.github.io/_posts/2016-01-22-slow_mv_refresh_intermittent.md

 10. PCT is not supported for a materialized view that refers to views, remote tables, or outer joins **N/A**
 11. PCT refresh is nonatomic **YES**

-Point 7.
+Point 8.
 Hmmm.
 Remember our Mview is classed as complex because it has 3 tables joined together.
 1 is partitioned the other 2 are not.
 So this could certainly be the explanation.
 But because you shouldn't always believe what you read, lets just test that out with a test case to see if it is in fact true.

-#Test Case#
+# Test Case

 *Note - this is an extension of a test case in a post by [Uwe  Hesse](http://uhesse.com/2012/04/05/materialized-views-partition-change-tracking/)*